-The pandemic is easing, and restrictions are falling away.
+The pandemic is easing, and restrictions are largely falling away.
 All this just in time for June and Pride Month and the many LGBTQ+ parties and parades that fill the first month of summer.
-In 2021, instead of Zoom gatherings and virtual happy hours, vaccinated revelers will be able to party in person to mark the global celebration of LGBTQ+ life and history.
+In 2022, revelers will be able to party in person to mark the global celebration of LGBTQ+ life and history.

 As we return to some semblance of normal, many people may need a refresher on what it takes to put together a Pride party.
 That’s why we reached out to actor, author, and celebrity chef and party planner David Burtka.
 In addition to being an all-around creative guy, he’s also the husband of actor Neil Patrick Harris, and most proudly, the father of twins Harper and Gideon.